 Thoughtfully introduce and engage

 Many online courses begin with an introduction post that can help students engage with one another.
 Introduce yourself with aspects of your personality others can relate to, then make an effort to read and respond to your classmates’ posts!
 People appreciate being asked about their lives and finding common interests.
-Forming connections with classmates early shows them you’re open to creating a community for the group.
+Forming connections with classmates early shows them you’re open to building online learning communities for the group.
 Take this opportunity to practice your leadership skills and prompt your classmates to contribute.
 Interacting with others early on will establish a positive and collaborative learning environment that benefits everyone’s online experience.

 Create authentic conversation in your online degree community